Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Central Michigan and its opponents have combined to score more than 63.5 points in four of 11 games this season.
+- Central Michigan has combined with its opponents to put up more than 63.5 points in four of 11 games this season.

 - In 50% of Eastern Michigan's games this season (5/10), the teams combined to score more than Friday's total of 63.5.

-- Friday's over/under is 2.6 points lower than the two team's combined 66.1 points per game average.
+- The combined points per game average of the two teams, 66.1, is 2.6 points greater than Friday's over/under.

-- This contest's over/under is 8.4 points above the 55.1 these two squads combine to surrender per game this season.
+- This contest's over/under is 8.4 points greater than the 55.1 these two squads combine to surrender per game this season.

 - The average total in Chippewas games this season is 59.2, 4.3 points fewer than Friday's total of 63.5 .